Bonoolu/SteganoFS/README.md

 ## Subprocess Provider

 The Subprocess Provider feature allows you to spawn subprocesses from provider code, enabling integration of steganographic techniques in various languages.
 For an example and instructions, refer to the [Subprocess Provider Guide](../docs/stegano_providers_interface.md#subprocess-provider).

+## Library Interfaces ##

+If you're a developer interested in integrating SteganoFS functionality into your projects, we've got you covered!

+- **C Interface Documentation:** For C enthusiasts, we've documented the [steganofs.h Documentation](doxygen/c/doxygen.md) that defines the C interface of SteganoFS.
+This interface grants you direct access to SteganoFS functionality within your C projects.

+- **C++ Interface Documentation:** Check out the [SteganoFsAdapter.h Documentation](doxygen/cpp/doxygen.md) to see how you can seamlessly incorporate SteganoFS into your C++ projects.
+The C++ interface provides a user-friendly wrapper around the core functionality of SteganoFS.

+By using these interfaces, you can experiment, innovate, and build upon the foundation of SteganoFS to create new and exciting applications.
+Feel free to contribute, extend, or modify these interfaces to suit your specific needs.
+We can't wait to see what you come up with!

 ## File Compatibility